 The very first step is that you have a job description that covers all of the skills and tasks that your boss requires of you.
 This, unfortunately, is very, very rare!
 Job descriptions for assistants are sketchy at best and often have phrases such as ‘and anything else that might be needed’ or ‘and ad hoc duties’.

 If you have a detailed job spec, this will work in your favour.
 If not, it is worth asking your manager if you can flesh out a few more specific tasks.
 Do this tomorrow, don’t wait for your next performance review.

 As I’ve always said, communicating with your manager is key to EVERYTHING!

 It is essential when it comes to managing expectations.
 You must have regular and face to face contact with your manager.
 If you do not, it will jeopardise your working relationship because how will you know what your boss is thinking and what is expected of you?

 Don’t make the mistake that you and your manager are on the same page!
 It’s hard enough being on the same page with your friends and family, let alone your work colleagues!

-The only way you can ensure you understand what your boss wants from you is to continuously communicate with them and have an open and honest dialogue.
+The only way you can ensure you understand what your Executive wants is to continuously communicate with them and have an open and honest dialogue.
 It is in your best interest to understand their priorities and align your goals with theirs.

 What are the specifics?

-So your manager has given you a project, you will need to know the specifics so that you can deliver what is expected.
+So your manager has given you a project, you will need to know the specifics to deliver what is expected.
 Make sure you ask them the following: